com-lihaoyi/scalatags/Readme.md

 Making them fail to compile if you accidentally pass the wrong thing in:

 ![CSS Compilation Error 2]()

+Take a look at the [prior work](#prior-work) section for a more detailed analysis of Scalatags in comparison to other popular libraries.

 Basic Examples
 ==============